-Observe in this last case that during the interpretive phase we apply "small interpretive steps" of kind \rightarrow{SIS1} or \rightarrow{SIS2} (according to [24]).
-The intuitive idea is that, whereas a \rightarrow{SIS1} step "expands" a connective definition on the next state, the role of evaluating primitive operators is played by \rightarrow{SIS2} steps.
-Notice in the figure that each primitive operators is always labeled by prefix "#").
-These facts justify why in our Prolog-based implementation of multi-adjoint lattices, clauses defining connective predicates only perform calls to predicates of the form "and", "or", "agr" (useful for identifying further \rightarrow{SIS1} steps) or "pri" (associated to \rightarrow{SIS2} steps).
+The reader can observe at the beginning of Figure 2, the aspect offered by FLOPER when visualizing in detail the behaviour of our running example (using our last definition of the average aggregator) once we have choosen the last option just commented before.
+In particular, observe that program rules applied on admissible steps always precede the corresponding state (FLOPER labels the root goal with the "virtual" program rule R0)), whereas the interpretive phase applies "small interpretive steps" of kind \rightarrow{SIS1} or \rightarrow{SIS2} (according to [22]) when expanding connective definitions or evaluating primitive operators on states (notice in the figure that each primitive operators is always labeled by prefix "#").
+These facts justify why in our Prolog-based implementation of lattices, clauses defining connective predicates only perform calls to predicates of the form "and", "or", "agr" (useful for identifying further \rightarrow{SIS1} steps) or "pri" (associated to \rightarrow{SIS2} steps).

-5 Conclusions and Future Work
+5. Conclusions and Future Work

-The experience acquired in our research group regarding the design of techniques and methods based on fuzzy logic in close relationship with the so-called multiadjoint logic programming approach ([10, 5, 9, 11, 12, 7, 8, 22, 23]), has motivated our interest for putting in practice all our developments around the design of the FLOPER environment [21, 24].
-Our philosophy is to friendly connect this fuzzy framework with Prolog programmers: our system, apart for being implemented in Prolog, also translates the fuzzy code to classical clauses (in two different representations) and, what is more, in this paper we have also shown that a wide range of lattices modeling powerful and flexible notions of truth degrees also admit a nice rule-based characterizations into Prolog.
+The experience acquired in our research group regarding the design of techniques/methods based on fuzzy logic in close relationship with the so-called multi-adjoint logic programming approach ([10, 5, 9, 11, 12, 7, 8, 24, 21]), has motivated our interest for putting in practice all our developments around the design of the FLOPER environment [23, 22].
+Our philosophy is to friendly connect this fuzzy framework with Prolog programmers: our system, apart for being implemented in Prolog, also translates the fuzzy code to classical clauses (in two different representations) and, what is more, in this paper we have also shown that a wide range of lattices modeling truth degrees also admit nice characterizations into Prolog.